CollectionBuilder/cb-docs/docs/01_software/texteditor.md

 The searchable *Settings* pane has information about all the configuration options.

 When you first install VS Code, the default settings can be distracting, so **don't be afraid to turn things off!**

+Finally, if you are on Windows, you will want to configure your built in terminal to use Git Bash (rather than Power Shell).
+Open the build in terminal window using Ctrl + backtick (that little character next to the "1" key).
+A dropdown is available on the upper left of the terminal pane to switch your terminal.
+Set it to use Git Bash as default to ensure you can use Jekyll correctly.